alphagov/govuk-developer-docs/source/manual/on-call.html.md

 1. Make sure you can VPN to the office or disaster recovery location.
 1. Ensure your PagerDuty [alert settings](https://support.pagerduty.com/docs/user-profile#notification-rules) will wake you if you're called.
 You might want to install the [PagerDuty App](https://www.pagerduty.com/features/mobile-incident-management/) on your phone and [send a test notification](https://support.pagerduty.com/docs/notification-troubleshooting#send-a-test-notification).
 1. Ensure you can [decrypt secrets][govuk-secrets] with your GPG setup.
-1. Ensure you have single-sign-on set up for GOV.UK PaaS ([instructions on setting up single-sign-on](https://docs.cloud.service.gov.uk/get_started.html#use-single-sign-on))
-1. Ensure you can access the `govuk_development` organisation in GOV.UK PaaS from the command line ([instructions for setting up the cloud foundry command line](https://docs.cloud.service.gov.uk/get_started.html#set-up-the-cloud-foundry-command-line)).
 1. Read these documents:
     - [So, you're having an incident](/manual/incident-what-to-do.html)
     - [Falling back to the static mirror](/manual/fall-back-to-mirror.html)